 As your mediator, it’s my job to work to get a fair deal for both parties.
 Of course, this requires basic respect among all the parties involved—myself included.

 To put it simply, your mediator is either your ally or your enemy.
 Choose wisely.

 Make a budget for the expenses you predict after your divorce is finalized.
 You need solid information regarding your expenses in order to properly negotiate for support (received or paid).

 Too many parties agree to pay too much support or agree to accept too little support based upon a lack of information.
 You cannot negotiate until you know the information.

 Divorce mediation requires balance, but you want to make sure you’re not misleading anyone about your situation.

 Suggesting that you are doing something for the benefit of the other party when in reality it works in your favor is transparent and disingenuous.
 A good mediator will call you on this behavior.

 Come to mediation ready to make fair decisions for both parties.

 7. Only listening to the best case scenario from your advising attorney

 At the end of the day, you want your divorce mediation to go as quickly and smoothly as possible.
-If you want the negativity and the chaos to end, give us a call at 541.484.1200.
+If you want the negativity and the chaos to end, my team is here to help you through it.
 We will navigate you through the potential pitfalls of divorce and help you tame the chaos!
 Contact us to schedule an initial consultation.